 If this all sounds a little too #relatable to you, these tips might help you let go and move forward.

-This post also comes with a free How to Overcome Perfectionism in College workbook for those of you who want to follow along.
-It is specifically designed to help you identify and address your perfectionistic habits, set goals, and track your journey to healthier thinking.
-You can download the workbook here in my free resource library for Sara Laughed subscribers.
+This post also comes with a free How to Overcome Perfectionism workbook for those of you who want to follow along.
+It's specifically designed to help you identify and address your perfectionistic habits, set goals, and track your journey to healthier thinking.
+You can download it for free here.

-The major line here is to take a look at our standards.
+To find out, take a look at your standards.
 Standards are the ideas or definitions we keep in mind to define success for ourselves.
-For example, when working on a college paper, my standard may be any of the following:
+For example, when I'm working on a college paper, my standard may be any of the following:

-- A paper that meets the requirements of the assignment, and demonstrates my knowledge.
+- A paper that meets the requirements of the assignment.

 - A paper that shows my skill and independent thought.

 - A paper that is better than every other students' paper and gets an A.